Front Entrance of Hospital by Sinead Fahey

 WHAT is housed in a dedicated Centre for Arts and Health in the grounds of Waterford Regional Hospital.
 This is the first of its kind in Ireland and enables WHAT to bridge its work between the acute hospital setting and the wider community.

-WHAT is also a National Resource Organisation for the development of Arts and Health in Ireland.
-In 2011, WHAT joined forces with Create, the national development agency for collaborative arts, to devleop a national arts and health website artsandhealth.ie.
-The website provides a resource and focal point for the arts and health sector, providing information, news, and generating discussion between artists, arts organisations, health service users, carers, healthcare professionals and others interested in the dynamic area of arts and health in Ireland.
+WHAT also supports the development of Arts and Health in Ireland.
+It manages artsandhealth.ie, a national website developed with Create and funded by the Arts Council.
+The website provides a resource and focal point for the arts and health sector, providing information, news, and generating discussion in the dynamic area of arts and health in Ireland.

 In partnership with the Health Service Executive South (Cork) Arts + Health Programme and with financial support from Arts Council Ireland/An Chomhairle Ealaíon, WHAT commissioned the development of Participatory Arts Practice in Healthcare Contexts - Guidelines for Good Practice for artists and health professionals engaged in Arts and Health work from the Centre for Medical Humanities at Durham University.